 Map Mailboxes and Select Migration Type

-Mapping is the most convenient way to accurately migrate mailboxes between source and target mailboxes.
-This option lets you to instantly create a corresponding mailbox at the Target, if it doesn’t already exist.
+Mapping is the most convenient way to migrate mailboxes between source and target mailboxes accurately.
+This option lets you instantly create a corresponding mailbox at Target if it doesn’t already exist.

-It also provides the option to map your mailboxes automatically, or using CSV file.
+It also provides the option to map your mailboxes automatically or using a CSV file.

 Manage Bad Items and Synchronization

-The bad item count is a value that would skip mailbox migration if it exceeds the given value.
-There is also a smart way to maintain synchronization between the migrated and un-migrated mailboxes through both ways, source to target, and target to source.
+You can skip the migration if the bad item count exceeds the given value.
+There is also a smart way to maintain synchronization between the source and target.

-A smart way to stay updated with each and every success/failure of the job/task throughout the migration project.
-You can control the alerts based on job start/stop/completion, bad count notification etc.
+It is a smart way to stay updated with each and every success/failure of the job/task throughout the migration project.
+You can control the alerts based on job start/stop/completion, bad count notification, etc.

 Run or Schedule Migration Job

-Schedule your migration job to automatically start/stop at the given time.
-Simply specify the time when you want to execute a job, and configure its settings accordingly.
+Schedule your migration job to start/stop at the given time automatically.
+Simply specify the time when you want to execute a job and configure its settings accordingly.

 Migration Job Summary